Robust Quadruped Jumping via Deep Reinforcement Learning: Results

 \section{Results}

-In this section we discuss results from using our method to improve jumping.
-Example snapshots of the jumping task are shown in Figures~\ref{fig:snapshots} and~\ref{fig:snapshots_rear}, and the reader is encouraged to watch the supplementary video for clearer visualizations.
-In particular, we show the results of a sim-to-sim transfer of the learned trajectory-offset policies from PyBullet to Gazebo.
+In this section, we discuss results from using our method to achieve robust jumping.
+Example snapshots of the jumping task are shown in Figures~\ref{fig:intro_jump},~\ref{fig:snapshots},~\ref{fig:snapshots_rear}, \ref{fig:all_exp}, and the reader is encouraged to watch the supplementary videos\footnote{Simulation video: \insertYoutubeLinkSim}\textsuperscript{,}\footnote{Experiment video: \insertYoutubeLinkHardware} for clearer visualizations.
+In particular, we show the results of zero-shot sim-to-real transfers of the learned trajectory-offset policies from PyBullet to the Unitree A1 hardware.

 For our experiments, we are specifically interested in the following questions: \begin{itemize} \item [1.]
 How does choice of joint gain affect tracking performance? \item [2.]
 Can we improve upon tracking performance in ideal conditions? \item [3.]
-How does (magnitude of) noise affect the agent's ability to learn? \end{itemize}

-We consider two different sets of joint gains, which we name ``high'' $(\bm{K}_{p,joint}=300\bm{I}_3,\ \bm{K}_{d,joint}=3\bm{I}_3)$ and ``low'' $(\bm{K}_{p,joint}=100\bm{I}_3,\ \bm{K}_{d,joint}=2\bm{I}_3)$ gains.
-Often times these gains must be tuned by hand, and may also need to be adapted for different trajectories.
+How does (magnitude of) noise affect the agent's ability to learn? \item [4.]
+What is the importance of integrating both motor dynamics constraints and power constraints into the learning environment? \end{itemize} We consider two different sets of joint gains, which we name ``high'' $(\bm{K}_{p,joint}=300\bm{I}_3,\ \bm{K}_{d,joint}=3\bm{I}_3)$ and ``low'' $(\bm{K}_{p,joint}=100\bm{I}_3,\ \bm{K}_{d,joint}=2\bm{I}_3)$ gains.
+Oftentimes these gains must be tuned by hand, and may also need to be adapted for different trajectories.
 Thus, our goal with learning with different gains is that it may give some insight on if we can indirectly tune these all at once for multiple trajectories by selecting trajectory offsets, rather than manual human trial and error.
+We set the Cartesian gains as $\bm{K}_{p}=500\bm{I}_3,\ \bm{K}_{d}=10\bm{I}_3$.